pandasanjay/hacker_news/README.md

     -   Client and Server config
 -   Code split suing @component/loader
 -   SCSS
+-   Semantic Elements in HTML
 -   Chart.js for chart
 -   local storage for storing the UpVote and hide
 -   Axios both client and server
 -   Service worker and manifest for PWA
 -   GITAction for CI
 -   Heroku for automated deploy when merge to master.
+-   Dockerfile and docker-compose.yml

 ## Application requirement gathering process